simpleai-team/simpleai/docs/search_viewers.rst

 You can also specify some configuration for the ConsoleViewer when creating it.
 It allows two parameters:

-* **interactive** (boolean): You can disable all interactions and let the algorithm run until the end.
+* **interactive** (boolean, optional, default to True): You can disable all interactions and let the algorithm run until the end.
 This is useful when you want to use the viewer just to collect statistics to be analyzed after the execution, and not to debug each step.
-* **output_enabled** (boolean): You can disable all output.
+* **output_enabled** (boolean, optional, default to True): You can disable all output.
 This is useful when running a non-interactive viewer, to avoid flooding the console output with the information of each event during the execution.

 For more information about the graph, see the next section.